 Never assume everyone is on the same page.
 Proactive alignment isn’t a one-time meeting; it’s a continuous conversation you need to lead.

 When a new task appears, shift your default response from “When do you need this?” to something like, “Can you help me understand how this task moves us closer to our goal of improving qualified lead generation?”
 This forces a more strategic conversation and helps the requester see how their task fits into the grand scheme.
-It also gives you a stronger position for negotiating deadlines or pushing back on distractions.
+It also gives you a stronger position for negotiating deadlines.

 A shared understanding of what truly matters is your best defense against competing demands.
 Organizing your calendar and using a time-blocking approach also helps; see our guide on a time management calendar for practical tips.